jckuri/Sensor-Fusion-and-Object-Tracking/README.md

 For me, the most difficult part of the project was to fully understand the overall structure of the project.
 In addition to completing all the TODOs, I also needed to read the source code of all the Python files in the whole project.
 Because the TODOs asked me to do many things that were confusing and ambiguous.
 I didn't know how to complete many TODOs.
 The devil is in the details.
 And by reading and understanding all the source files, I finally completed the project.
 The real problem is this project has many mutually-interacting synergistic parts.
 And if you program one part in a wrong way, the whole project fails.
 So, it's very demotivating to see that nothing in this project works well.
 But I knew that it was my fault.
 I knew that I programmed many parts in a wrong way.
 So, I printed and printed all the intermediate results, validating that everything is well programmed as intended.
 In this way, I got everything correct and now the project finally works.

 ### Do you see any benefits in camera-lidar fusion compared to lidar-only tracking (in theory and in your concrete results)?

+In theory, cameras have more resolution and more frames per second than lidar.
+Hence, cameras are better at detecting objects in the environment, resolving ambiguities.

+In my concrete results, I experienced a significant improvement in the accuracy when I finished implementing the Step 4, which fuses lidar measurements with camera measurements.
+Resolving the ambiguities of the video in Step 4 would be very difficult without camera measurements.

 ### Which challenges will a sensor fusion system face in real-life scenarios?
 Did you see any of these challenges in the project?